Vincenzo Bellini: After Bianca

 Bellini remained in Genoa until 30 April and then returned to Milan, but with no specific opportunity in place.
 His initial opposition to Comelli-Rubini being allowed to reprise the role of Imogene in Il pirata for performances in Naples (as she had done in Vienna—but successfully) was proved to be wrong, since she did sing well there and received general approval.
 But this issue had caused complications in his relationship with Barbaja, who controlled both theatres, and when he visited Milan in June, he offered Bellini the opportunity to choose between Naples and Milan as the venue for his next opera.
 For the composer, the decision hung on the availability of singers for each of the houses, especially because Rubini was contracted to sing only in Naples.
-However, by 16 June, he had decided on the location to be Milan, and then signed a contract to write a new opera for the Carnival season for a fee of one thousands ducati, compared to 150 ducati for his first opera.
+However, by 16 June, he had decided on the location to be Milan, and then signed a contract to write a new opera for the Carnival season for a fee of one thousand ducati, compared to 150 ducati for his first opera.